 With Boone onboard, and Carroll and Audubon counties completing the merged area, DMACC began construction on its Ankeny Campus in 1970 on 240 acres purchased from Iowa State University.
+DMACC Board minutes, April 10, 1967.
 The first structures hosted Industrial Manufacturing and Health Services, two programs that have remained popular throughout the College's history.
 The DMACC Board had the vision to purchase 80 additional acres adjacent to the Ankeny Campus, bringing the total to nearly 320 acres.
 As more buildings were constructed in the 1970s, DMACC continued to consolidate offerings from temporary quarters elsewhere onto the Ankeny Campus.